nicklalone/IGME220-Intro/Random Talks/Tuesday - Capstone.md

 # procgen
 Notes: I've seen this word so often and it is associated with extremely technical design.
 You need to brush up on the history of the techniques, how it works, suggestions on where it could go.
 Develop your technique, test it, report out.
 --
+# Background and Testing of Design Concepts
+--

 # We do this stuff BEFORE design begins
 notes: again, this is about lowering uncertainty, increasing team cohesion, and focusing your design so when you sprint, you sprint, you don't stutter walk or crawl.
 --
-# so we can concentrate on realizing a design
+# so we can execute design
 notes: So many capstone games i've seen will start writing code before researching anything and have to scrap their whole codebase and start over.
 That's months of wasted time you could've saved if you did a few days of work.
 --
 # We do it before design or when polish begins